 This section examines variation in account balances and trends in those balances by a number of different variables, such as demographics, income, health status, health behaviors, and various measures of cost-conscious decision making and health engagement.
-Both the account balance estimates and the statistical significance tests were generated from a regression equation that also controlled for how long an individual has had an HRA or HSA, employer contributions to the account, individual contributions to the account, and unused balance rollover amounts.
-Unlike the overall data on account balances shown in Figure 3, 2006 data are not shown for the different variables because of the small sample sizes.
+Both the account balance estimates and the statistical significance tests were generated from a regression equation that also controlled for how long an individual has held an HRA or HSA, employer contributions to the account, individual contributions to the account, and unused balance rollover amounts.
+Unlike the overall data on account balances shown in Figure 4, 2006 data are not shown for the different variables because of the small sample sizes.

 Gender and Age-Men have higher account balances than women.
-By August 2011, men had an average of \$1,735 in their HRA or HSA while women had \$1,403 (Figure 5).
-This may be due to the fact that men use less health care than women, which allows them to maintain a higher account balance (Sandman, Simantov and An March 2000).

-Among both men and women, account balances increased between 2007 and 2009, fell in 2010, and then increased in 2011.
+By 2012, men had an average of \$1,772 in their HRA or HSA while women had \$1,476 (Figure 6).
+Among both men and women, account balances increased between 2007 and 2009, fell in 2010, and then increased in 2011 and 2012.

 There is a general trend toward higher account balances with age.
-In 2011, individuals ages 55-64 had an average of \$1,782 in their account, compared with between \$1,272 among those ages 21-34, \$1,469 among those 35-44, and \$1,634 for those 55-64 (Figure 6).
+In 2012, individuals ages 55-64 had an average of \$1,816 in their account, compared with between \$1,391 among those ages 21-34, \$1,559 among those 35-44, and \$1,639 for those 45-54 (Figure 7).
 This was found despite the fact that older individuals use more health care on average than younger ones.
-It is possible that older individuals are saving the money in the account to use to pay for health care expenses in retirement, but this could not be determined from the survey.
-Prior research has found that, while HSAs can be used to save for health care expenses in retirement, they are far from sufficient for that purpose because of statutory constraints placed on contribution levels relative to expected health care spending in retirement (Fronstin 2011).
+It is possible that older individuals were saving the money in the account to use to pay for health care expenses in retirement, but this could not be determined from the survey.
+Prior research has found that, while HSAs can be used to save for health care expenses in retirement, they are far from sufficient for that purpose because of statutory constraints placed on contribution levels relative to expected health care spending in retirement (Fronstin 2010).

-The higher account balances among older individuals may also be due to the fact that they are allowed to make "catchup" contributions that individuals under age 55 are not allowed to make.
-However, the regression equation controls for individual contributions, and thus older age would not be a factor in the observed differences.
+The higher account balances found among older individuals may also be due to the fact that they are allowed to make "catch-up" contributions that those under age 55 are not allowed to make.
+However, the regression equation controlled for individual contributions, and thus older age would not be a factor in the observed differences.

-When examining differences in account balances for men and women by age, men have higher account balances than women but the differences drop with higher ages (Figure 7).
+When examining differences in account balances for men and women by age, men are still found to have higher account balances than women but the differences narrow with older ages (Figure 8).

-Race-In 2009 and 2010, minorities with HRAs or HSAs had higher account balances than whites with these accounts.
+Race-In 2009, 2010, and 2012, minorities with an HRA or HSA had higher account balances than whites with one of these accounts.
 However, in 2011, whites had higher account balances than minorities.
-On average, minorities had an account balance of \$1,508 (a slight decrease from 2010), while whites had an account balance of \$1,802 (an increased from \$1,387 in 2010) (Figure 8).
+On average, minorities had an account balance of \$1,600 in 2012 (Figure 9).
+Minorities experienced an increase in account balances in 2012, while whites saw their account balances decline.

-Household Income-According to Figure 9, account balances for HSAs and HRAs increase with household income.
-In 2011, the average account balance was \$1,103 among individuals with less than \$50,000 in household income; \$1,207 among individuals with \$50,000-\$99,999, and \$1,949 among those with \$100,000 or more.
-Account balances decreased slightly for those with less than \$50,000 in household income and those with \$50,000-\$99,999, and increased for those with \$100,000 or more.
-While higher-income households may contribute higher amounts to their HSAs than lower-income households, the regression equation controls for contribution levels and educational attainment.
-The difference in account balances by household income may be due to higher-income households being less likely to take distributions from the account.
+Household Income-According to Figure 10, account balances for HSAs and HRAs increase with household income.
+In 2012, the average account balance was \$1,246 among individuals with less than \$50,000 in household income; \$1,359 among individuals with \$50,000-\$99,999, and \$1,957 among those with \$100,000 or more.
+Account balances increased regardless of income level.
+While higher-income households may have contributed higher amounts to their HSAs than lower-income households, the regression equation controlled for contribution levels and educational attainment.
+The difference in account balances by household income may have been due to higher-income households being less likely to take distributions from the account.
 (This is an empirical question that is worth exploring as data become available.)